Charles Dieupart: Life

 In late 1707 Dieupart became involved in establishing an operatic project at the Queen's Theatre in the Haymarket, London.
 Although he evidently played a significant part in the project, he was dropped by the management after about a year, in late 1708.
 Dieupart tried organizing a series of concerts at York Buildings in 1711 and 1712, but ended up giving only a few.
 After 1712 he was mostly active as a teacher, although his music was still performed in concerts until at least 1726, and he was apparently a regular member of the Drury Lane orchestra.
 Dieupart's last known public appearance was in 1724.
 According to music historian John Hawkins, whose work is the most important source on Dieupart's biography, the composer died at a very advanced age and in poverty.
+This information has recently turned to be false, for archives documents show he married in Melun, near Paris, in 1744 and died at Saint-Germain-sur-Ecole, a small village nearby, in 1751.